 The advantages of DVT therapy using a pneumatic compression pump

-- Blood flow is essential, and when you don’t have it, or it is significantly reduced, clots will occur.
+- Significantly reduced or absent blood flow leads to clot formation.
 Using a compression pump stimulates blood flow and reduces the risk of Deep Vein Thrombosis significantly.

 - Capillary filtration occurs when the force of pressure in the capillaries moves fluid.
 The pneumatic pump stimulates the capillaries’ pressure to move fluid – blood out of an area and keep the circulatory system functioning at a high level.

-- Blood flow and blood pressure are increased to normal levels.
+- Blood flow and blood pressure return to normal levels.

-- Oxygen tension to the skin is increased when blood flow is increased.
+- Increasing blood flow elevates oxygen tension to the skin.
 Oxygen travels in the blood from the lungs, and that is how your body receives oxygen.

 - Post-thrombotic syndrome is treated.